c. 1916 Juan Moya Castillo Flamenco Guitar

 Location: Tucson

 Juan Moya Castillo was born in Almería around 1875 and learned the art of guitar making from his father, Miguel Moya Redondo.
-Notably, the Moya family shared a close relationship with Antonio Torres, and Miguel Moya Redondo was even granted the authorization to label himself a "disciple of Antonio de Torres."
-Juan Moya likely grew up in the presence of Don Antonio de Torres and undoubtedly benefitted from his guidance.
-His own guitar craftsmanship was heavily influenced by Torres.
+The Moya family maintained a close relationship with Antonio de Torres, and Miguel Moya Redondo was even authorized to label himself as a "disciple of Antonio de Torres."
+Growing up, Juan Moya likely spent time in the presence of Antonio de Torres and undoubtedly benefitted from his mentorship.
+His guitar-making style reflects the strong influence of Torres' techniques.

-To sustain himself, Juan pursued a livelihood crafting cabinets and guitars.
+To support himself, Juan worked as both a cabinetmaker and a guitar maker.
 He married Francisca San Juan Pardo, and together they raised six children.
-In 1910, records place them residing on Calle Caravaca in Almería.
-They had a son named Sebastian, who followed in his father's footsteps as a cabinet maker but did not appear to venture into guitar making.
-Juan operated his workshop at La Palma No. 33, where he advertised the creation of guitarras, bandurias, and guitarros (a descendant of the baroque guitar with five double-stringed courses that continues as a folk instrument in Aragon and Murcia).
+By 1910, records indicate that the family was living on Calle Caravaca in Almería.
+Among their children was a son, Sebastian, who became a cabinetmaker like his father but did not take up guitar making.
+Juan's workshop was located at La Palma No. 33, where he advertised his craftsmanship, offering guitars, bandurrias, and guitarros (a descendant of the baroque guitar with five double-string courses that remains a folk instrument in Aragón and Murcia).
 Juan Moya Castillo passed away around 1937.

-While the exact date of this guitar is unknown, it is estimated to be from the mid-career period, circa 1916.
-Like many of Torres' guitars, it features a three-piece top and a three-piece back, a characteristic Torres frequently employed.
-The guitar boasts five fan braces but does not incorporate kite braces.
-Its tone is exceptional, characterized by a clarity that rivals only a select few other guitars.
-It possesses remarkable volume, responsiveness, and a distinctly flamenco character, making it a true powerhouse in the world of guitars.
+Although the exact date of this guitar is unknown, it is estimated to be from Juan Moya's mid-career period, around 1916.
+Similar to many guitars made by Torres, it features a three-piece top and a three-piece back—details that Torres often employed.
+The guitar includes five fan braces but lacks kite braces.
+Its tone is extraordinary, with clarity rivaled by only a select few instruments.
+It delivers exceptional volume, responsiveness, and a distinctly flamenco character, making it a standout example of superior craftsmanship in the world of guitars.